GIScience/gis-training-resource-center/content/Wiki/en_qgis_automation_wiki.md

 ## What is the need for Automation?

 Automation streamlines tasks by reducing the user effort and minimizing errors through less manual repetition.
 It allows for modularization, enhances reusability and reduces redundancy by repeatedly using a defined set of needed tools.
-In QGIS in can be achieved by using the "Model Designer".
+In QGIS it can be achieved by using the "Model Designer".

 ## The QGIS Model Designer